Call me morbid but I am fascinated by cemeteries.

 Fairview Lawn Cemetery – Halifax, Canada

 This non-descript cemetery may not look like much but it is the final resting place of the largest number of the Titanic dead as well as many victims of the Halifax Explosion, the largest non-nuclear explosion in human history.
 Graves include the Unknown Child, who was finally identified as 2 year old Sidney Goodwin in 2007, and a J Dawson who many tourists believe to be Jack Dawson of the movie ‘Titanic’ who was a fictional character.
 The grave is in fact for a Joseph Dawson, who was a coal trimmer on the ill-fated ship.
+Visiting the Fairview Lawn Cemetery will give you a great insight into the history of Halifax.

 The Protestant Cemetery – Rome, Italy